 Both of these single-year records, for total immigration and non-permanent residents, are the product of a conscious effort from the Government of Canada to use immigration as a means of addressing nationwide labour shortages.
 As Canada seeks to handle high job vacancies and near record-low unemployment rates, the government is welcoming record-high levels of immigration to counteract the challenges created for the national labour market as a result of this country’s aging natural population and low birth rate.

-In fact, Canada’s record-setting year for population growth comes as a near-direct result of higher-than-ever immigration targets and record-breaking year with respect to the processing of immigration applications.
+In fact, Canada’s record-setting year for population growth comes as a near-direct result of higher-than-ever immigration targets and a record-breaking year with respect to the processing of immigration applications.

 Note: Canada’s latest Immigration Levels Plan for 2023-2025 indicates that the government hopes to further increase immigration over the next three years, with total annual immigration targets as high as 500,000 in 2025.